roozbehsayadi/Emergency-Situations-Assistant/README.md

 Now the program is ready!
 First, run the back-end by going to the _back_ folder and type `npm start`.
 Then go to the _front_ folder and type `yarn start` to start the front-end.
 At this point, a tab should pop up in your browser and You should be able to see the program's home page.

+## Libraries Used

+The front-end is implemented with React and Ant Design.

+The back-end is implemented with express.js.

 ## Back-end

 ### Architecture